 Which farm school is right for you?

 The Tsawwassen Farm School is a partnership between KPU and Tsawwassen First Nation.
 The Tsawwassen Farm School is a 11-acre working farm integrating mixed vegetable production, an orchard and livestock production.
 This 3-4 day a week, Wednesday to Friday program, is an intensive immersion into high production farming and focuses on a diversity of topics and specialties.
 TFS is both an educational and working farm.
 The farm direct markets its products weekly at Vancouver Farmers Markets, Vancouver restaurants and through a 100+ member CSA box program.

 - Incorporates agriculture knowledge with an Indigenous perspective

 The Richmond Farm School is located in the City of Richmond on a small parcel of municipal land.
 This program teaches small-scale, intensive, high value crop production in a semi-urban setting.
 Classes are one day a week on Saturdays from 9am-4pm.
 The program teaches small-scale production on plots ranging from 1/4 -1/2 acre.
 Production is focused on vegetables that are high in demand and value, have a quick turn around and are relatively easy to manage.
 The program teaches efficient and cost-effective production with minimal infrastructure and capital investment.

 - Lean urban farming

-Visit their individual pages for more information!
+Visit the individual program pages for more information